 Custom-built fire pits can come in many different shapes and sizes considering the fact that they can be designed to your liking.
 Choosing the best design for your space is a mix of personal preference regarding style as well as what will work best for your space.

 For instance, fire pits can be round or rectangular.
 A round fire pit has a bit more of a campfire and casual feel to it while a rectangular fire pit has a little bit more of a modern feel to it.
-You’ll need to consider what might work best for you.
+You’ll need to consider what fire pit design will work best for you.

 4. Spatial Considerations are Critical when Building Fire Pits